 A. JCCs will form delegations of individuals in the various arts specialties.
 After the opening, individual teens will join their chosen specialty, a group in which they will attend workshops and create a closing talent showcase.

 Q. Do artist participants need to be interviewed or audition?

-A. All interested artists can apply online by clicking here.
+A. All interested artists can apply online.
 Applicants will be asked to provide some basic personal information, answer a few questions based on their chosen specialty, and may be asked to submit a video sample of their work.
 Application instructions can be found by clicking the above link or by visiting the page for the specialty of your choice.

 Q. Who runs JCC Maccabi ArtsFest?